 To consult or print the documents in PDF format, you must use Adobe Reader software, available free of charge on the Adobe website .

-You must complete and sign this form.
-If a person cosigns the application with you, that person must also complete and sign it.
+- Complete and sign this form.
+If someone is co-signing the application with you, they must also complete and sign it;

 Authorization for collection and communication of personal information (PDF 107 Kb) (in French only)

 You must complete this form if you have gone through a separation or a divorce, or if you have children from a previous union.

 - Permanent selection application – Family Class (PDF 269 Kb) (in French only)